Professional course Changing Travel Behaviour

 Assessment

-The assessment for this course includes a presentation, project report and exam.
+The assessment for this course includes a report and a presentation.

 Features